bmaher74/quant_at/data/README.md

 # INTRODUCTION

-Foam will be a Python / MongoDB based database / backtester for financial data / trading algorithms.
-It will have a simple mechanism to download data from the open sources, and be able to update itself incrementally.
-We will share the latest dump of the database through a public link here (see below), so that anyone is able to download the data and start testing algorithms right away.
+This folder will contain a Python / MongoDB based database / downloader for financial data.
+It will do this from the open sources, be able to update itself incrementally.

 ## Requirements